 Find Foods Low in Sugar

 The next few tips are from Dr. Maureen Kelly, a member of our science council here at BINTO.
 Her first tip is to find foods that are low in sugar.
 High sugars can lead to hot flashes.
 She suggests getting plain yogurt in your diet, especially greek yogurt.
 It generally contains ¼ the amount of sugar that a normal yogurt does.

 When choosing fruits, try eating more berries.
 They are great antioxidants and high in fiber.
 You’ll absorb to sugar more slowly, unlike citrus foods that go through the process more quickly and trigger hot flashes.

-When you're having a salad, try to add kale, brussel sprouts, or broccoli.
+When you're having a salad, try to add kale, brussels sprouts, or broccoli.
 They have proven to even out your estrogen fluctuations during menopause.

 Try to drink 2 or 3 cups of tea a day.
 Peppermint tea specifically can help balance your insulin levels.
 When you are going through menopause, insulin levels tend to be sensitive, and high spikes can lead to weight gain.
 Additionally, sage tea has proven to help reduce hot flashes.

 Protein has also been shown to balance your blood sugar.
 Eggs, quinoa and meats/fish are just a few great sources of protein.
 Additionally, it’s easy to get protein in your on-the-go snacks.
 Try snacking on protein bars or nuts and seeds that are high in protein.